grogu-lab/Arena-Game-Demo/README.md

   Drag-and-drop items within the inventory using mouse-clicks (like most games do)

   Keys to equip hotbar items: 1-4 on keyboard

+  left-click to attack with equipped weapon